Upcoming JMDI Seminar at the Committee of the Regions - April 9, 2013

 This seminar will take place within the 3rd Assises of Decentralized Cooperation, an event organized by the European Union’s Committee of the Regions that aims to strengthen the inclusion of local and regional authorities into the development cooperation policies and to enlarge EU partnership among the different actors and stakeholders active in the development field.
 The seminar will contribute to bringing together local and regional authorities' representatives from the EU and developing countries to exchange their views and hold a political dialogue with the European institutions on development cooperation.
 In addition, this seminar specifically aims at strengthening JMDI’s efforts to offer spaces in the international and domestic arena that foster the exchange of knowledge and experiences between local authorities in the area of migration and development.

-This event also marks a first opportunity for the JMDI to promote its new phase which has started in December 2012.
+This event also marks a first opportunity for the JMDI to promote its second phase which has started in December 2012.
 Designed to specifically target local authorities that have a stake in local development and migration issues, the JMDI will make the case for adopting a territorial approach in order to harness the potential of migration for development.
 Drawing on the experiences from a wide range of migration and development experts (please refer to the agenda to see the full list of speakers), the seminar will address key issues such as effective partnerships between local authorities and diaspora groups; the involvement of local authorities in the implementation process of the EU’s Global Approach to Migration and Mobility (GAMM) ; and the links between migrants’ capitals and local economic development.

 JMDI's Programme Manager, Ms. Cécile Riallant, will take part in the panel and discuss our strategy to promote a territorial approach to migration and development and to involve local authorities in our forthcoming activities.
 In addition, she will present the findings and recommendations of a mapping report that the JMDI has commissioned.
 The study mapped local authorities' interventions in the area of migration and development, and assessed local practices, partnerships and capacity building needs.